Titles and Roles

 - Cancer Prevention and Control

 Jolinta Lin, MD, is an Assistant Professor in the Department of Radiation Oncology at Emory University School of Medicine in Atlanta, Georgia.
-Dr. Lin practices general radiation oncology and specializes in the treatment of breast and gastrointestinal cancer.
+A board certified radiation oncologist, Dr. Lin practices general radiation oncology and specializes in the treatment of breast and gastrointestinal cancer.
 She treats patients at Winship Cancer Institute of Emory University and Grady Memorial Hospital.

 Dr. Lin is a member of multiple professional organizations including American Society for Radiation Oncology, American Board of Radiology, and American College of Radiology.